Why LINQ beats SQL

 }

 HighValuePurchases, here, is a collection.
-And notice that because we were querying an association property, we didn't need to do any manual joining.
-We didn't even have to worry about whether to do a inner or outer join—LINQ abstracts this detail away!
-In this case, the query would translate to an outer join, because LINQ doesn't exclude rows just because a subcollection returns zero elements.
-If we wanted something that translated to an inner join, we'd do this:
+And because we were querying an association property, we didn't need to join.
+Which means the detail of whether this was a inner or outer join is nicely abstracted away.
+In this case, the query, when translated to SQL, would be an outer join: LINQ doesn't exclude rows just because a subcollection returns zero elements.
+If we wanted something that translated to an inner join, we could do this:

 from c in db.Customers